zukunft/zukunft.com/docs/code_objects_all.md

         \-- userUi
             \-- user_display_oldUi - to display the user specific settings
-+-- TranslatorShared - translates a message for the user into the user language +-- json_fieldsShared - list of json field names used for the api and im- and export +-- libraryShared - some useful function e.g. for string handling +-- api_type_listShared - a list of parameters to configure the api message
++-- TranslatorShared - translates a message for the user into the user language +-- WorkflowShared - defines which view to show next +-- json_fieldsShared - list of json field names used for the api and im- and export +-- libraryShared - some useful function e.g. for string handling +-- api_type_listShared - a list of parameters to configure the api message